Aromalpriyan/VS-Code-Clone/readme.md

 ![image](./Tablet.png)

 ## 📋Overview
-<p>This project is a Visual Studio Code landing page clone, built using HTML, Tailwind CSS, and Font Awesome.
+<p>This project is a Visual Studio Code landing page clone, built using HTML, Tailwind CSS, and Font Awesome.</p>
 <p>It replicates the modern design and responsiveness of the official VS Code homepage, featuring multiple sections like download buttons, AI features, extensions, and more.<p>

 ## 🚀Technologies Used